makeyourweb-online/simple-site-notice/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.4 =
+Adds option to hide notice on mobile and allows custom CSS styling via settings.

 = 1.1.3 =
 Adds font size and padding controls to the free version and improves overall compatibility.